fgauna12/fgauna12.github.io/_posts/2020-03-03-adding-unit-tests-to-legacy-code.md

 }
 ```

-The challenges were significant.
-First, there were many moving parts that interacted with this module.

-I yet did not understand how the other moving parts worked.
-So I did not really understand test this module effectively with the user interface
+There were many moving parts that interacted with this module.
+And, I yet did not understand how the other moving parts worked.
+So, I did not really understand how to test this module effectively with the user interface.

 Even if I had the time, I would have to re-write the entire module using Azure and re-run my manual integration tests.
 It would be a huge pull request.
 Large batches and a lot of WIP are productivity killers.